AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 *   `List view`: The list view displays scrollable files and folders in a single column.
 *   `Grid view`: The grid view displays scrollable files and folders in a grid of rows and columns.
 *   `Gallery view`: The gallery view displays files or folders in a center-locked horizontal list.
-*   `Waterfall view`: The waterfall view displays files or folders in the form of a bridge.
+*   `Waterfall view`: The waterfall view displays files or folders in the form of a Bridge.

 <!--